mdbailin/bug-tracker/README.md

 1.  :closed_lock_with_key: User authentication, so that a user can only modify tickets that belong to them
 2. :office: Projects, where multiple members of the team can be assigned and solve various tickets underneath that project
 3. :raising_hand: User profiles, each of which provide individual member statistics on the number of tickets completed per month among other information
-4. :card-index: A professional dashboard, complete with organization statistics, a "latest tickets" feed, and the option to set the application to fullscreen
+4. :chart_with_upwards_trend:A professional dashboard, complete with organization statistics, a "latest tickets" feed, and the option to set the application to fullscreen
 5. :new_moon: A dark mode!

 Current features planned for the software include a search bar to search through tickets, a messaging system, and a comment log added to tickets in order to track their progression.